 Before my daughter was born my husband and I enjoyed our time cooking and eating.
-We had a blast trying out new recipes – some for the best, some for the worst – every week.
 My life as a foodie was in top form and time was on my side.
 There was nothing I couldn’t or wouldn’t make, and nobody to tell me how to prioritize my time in the kitchen.
 Then my daughter was born.
 People had warned me that a baby would put a crimp in my cooking style but I didn’t really believe them.
 My vision of maternity leave was me in the kitchen with a sleeping baby in the swing, whipping up dinner as usual.
 Boy, was I wrong about that.

 At first I tried cooking while my daughter sat, wide-awake, in her swing.
 But she wouldn’t have it.
-Come five o’clock she got a serious case of the grumps and was only content in my arms.
-By the time she was bathed and in bed – usually somewhere around eight – I was too exhausted to resume cooking and scrapped everything for take-out.
+By the time she was bathed and in bed – usually somewhere around eight – I was too exhausted.

 When my daughter was about five months old she got into a normal nap routine and began sleeping through the night.
 At that point I started cooking during naptime, almost by accident, and realized that it was a potentially great solution to my cooking dilemma.
 Once I figured out this new routine I became dead set on marrying my lives as a foodie and a Mom.
 I started telling all of my friends, most of who were struggling with cooking on a daily basis, and I started my blog, The Naptime Chef®.
 All of the parenting food blogs seemed to discuss ways to making meal time “fast, quick, easy” but I wanted to write about the pleasure of cooking and eating great food, and how all of it can be fit into family life.
 Hence my tag line, “Fitting Great Food Into Family Life.”